-Right now she's 3.
-And she eats everything.
-She helps me cook or she plays while I cook and when I put our meals in front of her, she eats them and says, "mmmm!"
-She stops eating when she's done.
-Even on desserts and snacks-- if she feels finished halfway through she stops right there.
+As toddlers, they helped me cook or played nearby while I cooked and when I put our meals in front of them, they'd dive in and say, "mmmm!"
+They are in full control; they eat as much as they want and stop eating when they're done.
+Even on desserts and snacks-- if they feel full halfway through they stop right there.

-I see my feeding job as this: I provide a wide variety of healthy, plant foods like whole grains, beans, vegetables, fruits, nuts, and seeds and she eats as much or as little as she wants of them.
-I choose the food, where we eat and when we eat it and she chooses how much she eats.
+I see my feeding job as this: I provide a wide variety of healthy, plant foods like whole grains, beans, vegetables, fruits, nuts, and seeds and they eat as much or as little as they wants of them.
+I choose the food, where we eat and when we eat it and the kids choose how much they eat.

 When I was starting out I didn't find anyone offering baby led weaning recipes for vegans.
-I ended up just making my regular recipes and adapting it to suit her needs.
+I ended up just making my regular recipes and adapting them to suit her needs.
+That worked for us.

-All of my recipes are adult recipes that she ate as a baby and eats now as a preschooler.
+All of my recipes are adult recipes that fed my children as babies, toddlers, preschoolers, and now.
 These are the same recipes I serve guests.
 These aren't recipes for disguising vegetables in other forms; these are real recipes that we eat often.